Potential security risks for online accounts

 - Never click on a link contained in an e-mail that you suspect may be fraudulent.
 This could take you to a fake website or initiate the installation of unwanted software onto your computer.

 - If you do submit confidential or financial information online, always ensure you are using a secure website.
 Check the bottom right corner of your computer screen for a security symbol, i.e. closed padlock.
-Another security check is to ensure that the web address always starts with "https".
+Another way is to ensure that the web address always starts with "https".

-- Have a computer technician check to make sure the security implemented on your computer is adequate.
+- Have a computer technician check to make sure the security implemented on your computer is adequate and up-to-date.

 - If you think your password has been compromised, change it immediately.